 Learning & teaching

 Aboriginal Education

-• Embedding Aboriginal histories and cultures into the school strategic plan
+• strategically embedding Aboriginal histories and cultures within school plans;

-• Building connections and relationships within and beyond the classroom
+• building strong connections and relationships both within and beyond the classroom;

-• Building staff and students cultural knowledge about Aboriginal culture, histories and experiences
+• embedding Aboriginal content and perspectives throughout the school curriculum; developing staff and student cultural knowledge about Aboriginal culture, histories, and experiences;

-• Valuing Aboriginal culture in the school environment
+• and valuing Aboriginal culture within the school environment.

+Learning & teaching